AI-Powered Cyber Attacks in 2026: What Boards and CFOs Need to Act On

 AI-powered attacks are generating losses for mid-market companies today, using techniques that bypass controls built for a different threat environment.
 The companies that have contained their exposure share one thing: a defined, board-approved response to AI threats, not just a generic cybersecurity policy.

-The Board Briefing below covers the full 12-control implementation framework with budget ranges by company size, a deepfake incident response protocol, and a ready-to-use board reporting template for cyber risk.
+The Board Briefing covers the full 12-control implementation framework with budget ranges by company size, a deepfake incident response protocol, and a ready-to-use board reporting template for cyber risk.

 Download the Board Briefing: AI-Powered Cyber Threats in 2026

-Submit your details and we'll send the Board Briefing: AI-Powered Cyber Threats in 2026 directly to your inbox.
+Reach out and we'll send the Board Briefing: AI-Powered Cyber Threats in 2026 directly to your inbox.